Sheeraz88/Meditrain-Ai/README.md

 * **Conversational Context** : Retains the context of recent interactions to provide relevant and cohesive responses.
 * **Medical Focus** : Tailored to assist with general medical questions while avoiding direct diagnoses.
-* **Streamlit UI** : Intuitive and interactive web-based interface for seamless user interaction.
+* **Flask** : Intuitive and interactive web-based interface for seamless user interaction.
 * **Empathetic Responses** : Ensures responses are clear, considerate, and accurate.

 ## Prerequisites